nicinabox/superslides/README.md

 ## Contributing

-If you'd like to contribute by fixing bugs, adding features, or otherwise, you should know that Superslides is written in [Coffeescript](http://coffeescript.org/) with [Jasmine](http://pivotal.github.com/jasmine/) and [Jasmine Headless Webkit](http://johnbintz.github.com/jasmine-headless-webkit/).
-Write a test for your feature and submit a pull request :)
+If you'd like to contribute by fixing bugs, adding features, or otherwise, you should know that Superslides is written in [Coffeescript](http://coffeescript.org/).
+Please modify files in src/ (dist/ is generated).
+Use demo/ to test your changes.

 ## Known Bugs & Caveats